SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 In this task, We'll try accessing our **Clinic** database using SQl Server Management Studio with Azure AD Authentication

-2. On start menu, search SQL and select **Microsoft SQL Server Management Studio 18**.
+2. Launch **Microsoft SQL Server Management Studio 18** from the desktop.
 3. Use the following configurations then click Connect:
 * Server name: enter the server name which you can copy from the overview page of SQL Server at the top right corner.